 For the CDW-fermion coupling $H_{\rm dw}$, we consider the weak coupling limit $J \lesssim v_F/\xi$ so that a description in terms of a single large Fermi surface suffices \cite{LMR}.
 In this limit, the fermionic self-energy due to scattering from glassy CDW order takes the form

 where $G(\k,\omega)$ denotes the fermion Green's function.
-In the weak-coupling limit for $H_{\rm dw}$, we compute $\Sigma_{\textrm{dw}}(\k, \omega)$ by approximating $\Sigma(\k,\omega) \approx \Sigma_{\rm mFL}(\k,\omega)$ on the right hand side of Eq.~\eqref{eq:SigmaCDW}.
-We find that the self-energy from the CDW disorder is essentially limited to isolated hot-regions on the Fermi surface that are connected by the CDW wavevector $\Q$ (Fig.~\ref{fig:headimage}).
-Physically, this indicates that electrons incoherently back-scatter between the hot-spots with a large momentum transfer $\approx \Q$, efficiently relaxing momentum.
-Furthermore, the lack of long-range CDW order, as exemplified by a finite correlation length $\xi$ in Eq.~\eqref{eq:H}, smears the hot-spots by a momentum scale $\BigO(\xi^{-1})$.
-This means that hot-regions occupy only a small angular extent of $\BigO(1/k_F\xi)$ of the Fermi surface; ergo, in the limit of large $k_F\xi$, the coupling to glassy density waves does not significantly modify the fermionic self-energy $\Sigma(\k,\omega)$ for most of the Fermi surface.
-Thus, our microscopic model yields a mFL, with additional elastic scattering near isolated hot-regions on the Fermi surface.
+Physically, this indicates that electrons incoherently backscatter between the hot spots with a large momentum transfer $\approx \Q$, efficiently relaxing momentum (Fig.~\ref{fig:headimage}).
+Furthermore, the lack of long-range CDW order, as exemplified by a finite correlation length $\xi$ in Eq.~\eqref{eq:H}, smears the hot spots by a momentum scale $\BigO(\xi^{-1})$.
+This means that hot regions occupy only a small angular extent of $\BigO(1/k_F\xi)$ of the Fermi surface.
+Ergo, in the limit of large $k_F\xi$, the coupling to glassy density waves leads to a significant modification of the self-energy near these isolated hot-regions, where $\Sigma(\k,\omega) \approx \Sigma_{\rm dw}(\k,\omega) \approx (k_F \xi)J^2/\varepsilon_F$~\cite{LMR}\footnote{To obtain this estimate of the magnitude of the self-energy at the hot spots, we approximate $\Sigma \approx \Sigma_{\rm mFL}$ and evaluate $\Sigma_{\rm dw}$ using Eq.~(6).
+This result coincides with the expectation from a semiclassical treatment that assumes well-defined quasiparticles in Ref.~\onlinecite{LMR}.
+Although quasiparticles are no longer sharply defined in the mFL, the fermionic spectral weight remains strongly concentrated near the Fermi surface, with a width of order $T$.
+Consequently, when $T \ll v_F / \xi$, density-wave disorder is insensitive to whether quasiparticles are well defined, and the resulting self-energy retains the same functional form.}.
+However, such hot spot scattering does not significantly modify $\Sigma(\k,\omega)$ away from the hot spots, i.e., $\Sigma(\k,\omega) \approx \Sigma_{\rm mFL}(\k,\omega)$ for most of the Fermi surface.
+Thus, our microscopic model yields an mFL, with additional elastic scattering near isolated hot regions on the Fermi surface.